 While the overall rate of nonmetro poverty is higher than metro poverty, the difference in nonmetro and metro poverty rates varies significantly across regions.
 The nonmetro and metro poverty rate gap for the South has historically been the largest, averaging 5.1 percentage points over the last two decades.
-In 2012, the South had a nonmetro poverty rate of 22.1 percent and a metro poverty rate of 15.2 percent.
-The difference in poverty rates in the South is particularly important for the overall nonmetro poverty rates because an estimated 43.1 percent of the nonmetro population lived in this region in 2012.
-Regional poverty rates were most alike in the Midwest, with 13.6 percent in nonmetro areas and 13.3 percent in metro areas.
-Poverty rates were also similar in the Northeast in 2012, with 14.2 percent in nonmetro areas and 13.5 percent in metro areas.
+In 2012, the South had a nonmetro poverty rate of 22.1 percent—nearly 7 percentage points higher than in the region’s metro areas.
+The difference in poverty rates in the South is particularly important for the overall nonmetro poverty rate because an estimated 43.1 percent of the nonmetro population lived in this region in 2012.
+Regional poverty rates for nonmetro and metro areas were most alike in the Midwest and the Northeast in 2012.

 Persistence of Poverty